Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 • Least privilege: only mount the secrets a service needs.

-• Prefer file-based consumption (*_FILE patterns) over putting secrets in environment variables.
+• Prefer file-based consumption: use *_FILE patterns instead of putting secrets in environment variables.

-• Don’t print secrets: avoid logging config objects that include secret paths/values.
+• Don’t print secrets: avoid logging config objects that include secret paths or values.

 • Lock down your host: if using Compose secret files, secure filesystem permissions and backups.

-• Use a secret manager for production where possible (Vault or a cloud secret manager).
+• Use a secret manager: for production, consider Vault or a cloud secret manager.

 Example Use Cases